gayathrishivakumar/P6-Data-Visualization-and-D3/steps.md

 3. Use dplyr pipelines in r to create separate dataframes for each sports league.
 Combine together using rbind.
 4. Use ggplot2 to visualize the two datasets and see that there are two different trends.
 5. Use Tableau to create the first mockup.
-6. Used Rcharts to make 2nd mockup of scatterplot. (axises are flipped compared to final visualization)
+6. Used Rcharts to make 2nd mockup of scatterplot (axes are flipped compared to final visualization).
 7. Create visualization in dimple.js
 8. Recevied feedback through the Udacity forums from other students.
 9. Refined and started the visualization from scratch, incorporating the feedback, but this time in full d3.